Last Updated on December 15, 2020.

 Moms who have it all together know they can’t do it all.
 Find local services to cover one (or more) of these repetitive tasks.
 Support a neighborhood kid’s snow shoveling business, or ask friends for a reliable cleaning service to deep clean your bathrooms twice a month.
 You may be surprised at how inexpensive some of these home services are, and it will save your sanity in the long run.

 You don’t have to outsource everything at once!
 Choose one chore (the one you hate the most), and see how much it would cost to have someone do it for you.
 Is it worth it?
-If so, take that item off your plate immediately!
+Remember, your time is worth something.
+If you feel like the price is fair, take that item off your plate immediately!

 Don’t overlook the small chores you do daily!
 If you automate several of them, the time-savings can really add up.
 Utilize your dishwasher (bonus: it actually uses less water than filling up your sink).
 Invest in automatic dog-feeders or automated cat litter boxes.
 Ask for a robot vacuum for your birthday (my favorite is the Roomba by iRobot).
 Take a few days to pay close attention to all the little tasks you’re doing.
 Jot them down.
 Then do a little research to see if there’s a way to automate, or at least reduce the amount of time you spend these activities!